MikePacey/Lancaster-HEC/docs/parallel.rst

 in the sections below.

-**Shared memory parallelism** refers to parallel applications which must have all their components (e.g. process or threads) all running on the same compute node.
+**Shared memory parallelism** refers to parallel applications which must have all their components (e.g. process or threads) running on the same compute node.
 OpenMP (the Open Multiprocessing standard) is a common standard used to create multi-threaded applications, which support shared memory parallelism.